kayak/redux-data-model/docs/docs/headers/modelOptionsInterface.md

 id: api-interfaces-model-options
 ---

-# React-Resux API Reference Guide
+# Redux-Data-Model API Reference Guide

-This reference guide lists all methods exposed by react-resux.
+This reference guide lists all methods exposed by redux-data-model.
 Contributions like linguistic improvements, adding more details to the descriptions or additional examples are highly appreciated!
 Please note that the docs are generated from source.